 A knowledge map is a simple visual aid that points the way to a company’s information resources.
-Knowledge maps are more than just powerful tools for organizing internal information around products, processes, applications, and outcomes, however.
 Companies large and small use them to facilitate their knowledge management processes, guide strategic improvements, standardize best practices, and identify areas where vital information may be missing.

 What is knowledge mapping?